wyattwang7/Kaggle-Titanic-Python/README.md

 # Kaggle Titanic: Machine Learning Modeling and Deployment
-This repository builds a machine learning model on Titanic dataset, creates a web app with Flask to predict the probability of survival, and deploys the app to Heroku.
+This repository builds a machine learning model on Titanic dataset, creates a web app with Flask to predict the probability of survival per passenger, and deploys the app to Heroku.

 ## Quick Look
 - This video will help you get a feel for the app.